adku44/jmeter-kubernetes/doc/lt-instruction-manual.md

-This manual covers basic kubernetes commands to handle POD configuration, patching deployment files (.yaml) and handling Load Test application.
+This manual covers information of handling Load Test application.
+Starting supplementary components like load balancer to be able access the service from external IP and nginx bumper to simulate external (tested) application.
+Handling of number of slaves pods and clearing procedures.

 ## Start/stop kubernetes cluster
 Please provide your unique name in place of `[...]`